-Review your loan statements often.
-You'll want to be aware of the the purchase amounts of the homes that sell in your neighborhood.
-If your loan is fewer than five years old, probably you haven't made much progress with the principal � you have been paying mostly interest.
+Analyze your statements often.
+Pay attention to the prices of other houses in your neighborhood.
+If your mortgage is under five years old, chances are you haven't made much progress with the principal � it's been mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.